Book Discussion: Akiga Sai's History of the Tiv

 The IAI has recently published online in a special section of its journal Africa the full Tiv text and complete English translation.
 A new book, History of the Tiv, has also been published with the Nigerian published Bookcraft in Ibadan.

-This seminar and book discussion brings together Martin Akiga, a grandson of Akiga Sai and translator; the Nigerian book publisher Bankole Olayebi; Karin Barber and Richard Fardon who edited and contributed essays to accompany the journal's section and Tiv publication; and Olly Owen currently working on Tiv history and able to speak on contemporary dynamics between Tiv farmers and Fulani pastoralists in Benue State.
+This seminar and book discussion brings together Martin Akiga, a grandson of Akiga Sai and translator; the Nigerian book publisher Bankole Olayebi; Karin Barber and Richard Fardon who edited and contributed essays to accompany the journal's section and Tiv publication; and Olly Owen currently working on Tiv history.

 Chair: Karin Barber